 Can you really go wrong with this Old School Super-Moist Chocolate Cake with Chocolate Buttercream Frosting for any occasion?
 You'll want to serve this up, trust me!
 Besides, there's a secret in this chocolate cake that makes it super-ultra-moist layered with a dreamy chocolate buttercream frosting!

-Mayonnaise!
-Yes, I really said ‘Mayonnaise’!
+The Secret Ingredient!
+Would you believe Mayonnaise?
+Yes, I really said 'Mayonnaise'!

 Chocolate Mayonnaise Cake was a Depression-era (1929-39) dessert that was made popular by Best Foods/Hellmann's to promote their delicious mayonnaise and it also provided as an economic substitution for butter and milk and most notably, for sour cream, sour milk and buttermilk as well, which were very popular at the time.

 It's an old cat-in-the-hat baking trick that's been around longer than cake mixes.